We Need To Talk About This Movie's Soundtrack — No, Really

 As exciting as this style of soundtracking a film is, it's also a risky move.
 Having the blaring (yes, blaring; the music powers entire scenes, and the bass may leave a lingering vibration in your eardrums) tracks dictate the tone of the entire movie — and repeating songs like Rae Sremmurd's 2014 single, "No Type" — could come off as abrasive, annoying, or cheesy.

 But in American Honey, it just works.
-The songs feel essential in every scene and are magically elevated from trashy pop anthems (no offence, Ri-Ri and Carnage) to audible art.
-The movie is a rap-fuelled, vodka-soaked, coming-of-age fever dream — and the variety of songs, ranging from country to trap to EDM, reflects that.
+The songs feel essential in every scene and are magically elevated from trashy pop anthems (no offense, Ri-Ri and Carnage) to audible art.
+The movie is a rap-fueled, vodka-soaked, coming-of-age fever dream — and the variety of songs, ranging from country to trap to EDM, reflects that.

 These kids' favorite songs, like those of so many American teenagers, are ones they can rap to, dance to, and fuck to.
 The soundtrack feels like it happened organically, as if director Andrea Arnold let the actors (many of whom had no professional acting experience) choose what they wanted to listen to in the van, and included that in the film.
 The recognizable songs are building blocks that dictate the mood of the scene, because they are so reflective of the cast's carefree and uninhibited attitudes.